-1 SENATE BILL NO. 396 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee for Courts of Justice 4 on) 5 (Patron Prior to SubstituteSenator Edwards) 6 A BILL to amend and reenact §§ 16.1-278.2, 16.1-278.4, 16.1-278.8, and 16.1-281 of the Code of 7 Virginia, relating to foster care placements; court review.
-8 Be it enacted by the General Assembly of Virginia: 9 1.
-That §§ 16.1-278.2, 16.1-278.4, 16.1-278.8, and 16.1-281 of the Code of Virginia are amended and 10 reenacted as follows: 11 § 16.1-278.2.
+1 SENATE BILL NO. 396 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the Senate Committee on the Judiciary 4 on) 5 (Patron Prior to SubstituteSenator Edwards) 6 A BILL to amend and reenact §§ 16.1-278.2, 16.1-278.4, 16.1-278.8, and 16.1-281 of the Code of Virginia 7 and to amend the Code of Virginia by adding a section number 16.1-282.3, relating to foster care 8 placements; court review; best interests of the child.
+9 Be it enacted by the General Assembly of Virginia: 10 1.
+That §§ 16.1-278.2, 16.1-278.4, 16.1-278.8, and 16.1-281 of the Code of Virginia are amended and 11 reenacted and that the Code of Virginia is amended by adding a section numbered 16.1-282.3 as 12 follows: 13 § 16.1-278.2.
 Abused, neglected, or abandoned children or children without parental care.
-12 A. Within 60 days of a preliminary removal order hearing held pursuant to § 16.1-252 or a hearing 13 on a preliminary protective order held pursuant to § 16.1-253, a dispositional hearing shall be held if the 14 court found abuse or neglect and (i) removed the child from his home or (ii) entered a preliminary 15 protective order.
-Notice of the dispositional hearing shall be provided to the child's parent, guardian, legal 16 custodian, or other person standing in loco parentis in accordance with § 16.1-263.
-The hearing shall be 17 held and a dispositional order may be entered, although a parent, guardian, legal custodian, or person 18 standing in loco parentis fails to appear and is not represented by counsel, provided personal or substituted 19 service was made on the person, or the court determines that such person cannot be found, after reasonable 20 effort, or in the case of a person who is without the Commonwealth, the person cannot be found or his 21 post office address cannot be ascertained after reasonable effort.
-Notice shall also be provided to the local 22 department of social services, the guardian ad litem and, if appointed, the court-appointed special 23 advocate.
-24 If a child is found to be (a) abused or neglected; (b) at risk of being abused or neglected by a parent 25 or custodian who has been adjudicated as having abused or neglected another child in his care; or (c) 26 abandoned by his parent or other custodian, or without parental care and guardianship because of his parent's absence or physical or mental incapacity, the juvenile court or the circuit court may make any of the following orders of disposition to protect the welfare of the child:
+14 A. Within 60 days of a preliminary removal order hearing held pursuant to § 16.1-252 or a hearing 15 on a preliminary protective order held pursuant to § 16.1-253, a dispositional hearing shall be held if the 16 court found abuse or neglect and (i) removed the child from his home or (ii) entered a preliminary 17 protective order.
+Notice of the dispositional hearing shall be provided to the child's parent, guardian, legal 18 custodian, or other person standing in loco parentis in accordance with § 16.1-263.
+The hearing shall be 19 held and a dispositional order may be entered, although a parent, guardian, legal custodian, or person 20 standing in loco parentis fails to appear and is not represented by counsel, provided personal or substituted 21 service was made on the person, or the court determines that such person cannot be found, after reasonable 22 effort, or in the case of a person who is without the Commonwealth, the person cannot be found or his 23 post office address cannot be ascertained after reasonable effort.
+Notice shall also be provided to the local 24 department of social services, the guardian ad litem and, if appointed, the court-appointed special 25 advocate.

+If a child is found to be (a) abused or neglected; (b) at risk of being abused or neglected by a parent or custodian who has been adjudicated as having abused or neglected another child in his care; or (c) abandoned by his parent or other custodian, or without parental care and guardianship because of his parent's absence or physical or mental incapacity, the juvenile court or the circuit court may make any of the following orders of disposition to protect the welfare of the child: